-If a student drops a class after 30 days, it will be considered a late drop and must be approved by the respective Dean's or Director's office.
+If a student drops a class after 30 days, it will be considered a late drop and must be approved by the respective Dean's Office.

 Only one "W" will be allowed to appear on the transcript of any student in a given class or course.